The Venture X guide to Santa Fe

 Using your Venture X card to book on Capital One Travel?
-You’ll earn an annual travel credit of up to $300.
+You get a $300 credit for bookings through Capital One Travel every year.
 Plus 10X miles on hotels and rental cars and 5X miles on flights.
 And no matter where you use your card, you’ll earn 2X miles on every other purchase.

 If your flight takes you through Dallas-Fort Worth, be sure to check out the Capital One Lounge at DFW airport.3 The thoughtful design and unique amenities provide a premium experience.
 From regionally inspired food and curated cocktails to a cycling and yoga room, shower suites and more, there’s something for everyone looking to escape the rush of airport crowds.

 Where to stay in Santa Fe